OGRECave/ogre/Docs/src/tutorials/numpy.md

 ![](numpy_final.png)

-## Background Threads {#python-background-threads}
+# Running Background Threads {#python-background-threads}

-By default, the Python bindings do not release the GIL (Global Interpreter Lock) during rendering, which means that no other Python code can run in parallel.
+By default, the Python bindings do not release the GIL (Global Interpreter Lock) during rendering.
-This is usually not a problem and constantly re-acquiring the GIL would reduce performance.
-However, this means that the following code will not work:
+This design choice prioritizes performance by avoiding the overhead of constantly re-acquiring the GIL.
+However, it means that other Python threads will be blocked and unable to run concurrently with the rendering loop.

+For example, the following code will not work as you might expect:

 ```py
 import threading